Students applying for awards must submit:

 - Research director/supervisor certification that the work was performed by the student applicant.

 Students competing for awards may apply for multiple awards, must satisfy specific award criteria, and must present their papers at the meeting as scheduled.
 Winners will be notified prior to the meeting.
-The student awardees must present their submitted research papers and be present at the 2017 SIVB Business Meeting on Tuesday evening.
+The student awardees must present their submitted research papers and be present at the 2019 SIVB Business Meeting on Tuesday evening.
+Specific requirements for each of the student awards are below.
 Should you have questions, please contact the SIVB office at (910) 755-5431.
-Note: The 2017 Student Award Application Deadline is January 31, 2017.

 Student award submissions should be sent to:

 Society for In Vitro Biology

 NEW: The Exceptional Plant Research Award provides travel funds for up to two students to attend the Annual Meeting of the SIVB in the amount of $500 each, to present their in vitro research benefitting the long-term conservation of one or more non-agricultural, endangered exceptional species.
 Exceptional species are defined as species that cannot be conserved long-term using traditional seed banking (dry storage at -20oC).
 Work on in vitro or cryopreservation protocols may be done on a common, non-commercial exceptional species that is congeneric with an endangered species.
 Applicants must justify the choice of species and benefit to conservation in their 4-page (maximum) letter.
 This award will be funded for the SIVB meetings of 2018, 2019, and 2020 by a grant from the Institute of Museum and Library Services.